Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Polyscias scutellaria, Shield Aralia

-Aralia (Polyscias) Problems
+Aralia Plant Problems with Fixes

 Yellowish-green young leaves

-Feed the Aralia monthly during the growing season with a balanced, liquid fertilizer but do not feed in the cold season as growth is minimal at this time.
+Lack of nutrients due to poor feeding is the cause of yellowish-green young leaves in your Aralia Plant.
+Feed the plant monthly during the growing season with a balanced, liquid fertilizer but do not feed in the cold season as growth is minimal at this time.

 The soil needs to be regularly flushed out of accumulated fertilizer deposits by running a stream of water through the soil for some time and repeating the process several times.
+Learn how to feed houseplants.

-Dropping (shedding) leaves
+Dropping leaves

-Some leaf drop in Aralia is normal.
+Some leaf drop in Aralia Plants is normal.
 However, a sudden change in lighting will cause excessive leaf drop.
+Do not change the growing conditions suddenly.
+Acclimate the plant gradually over a period of time before changing its position.

 Brown leaf spots

-Brown leaf spots in Polyscias are caused by underwatering as it grows best in moderately moist soil during the growing season and slightly moist in the cold period.
+Brown leaf spots in Polyscias Plant are caused by underwatering as it grows best in moderately moist soil during the growing season and slightly moist in the cold period.

 You liked it?
 Share on social media.